writethedocs/www/docs/index.md

 **Write the Docs** is a series of conferences and local meetups focused on documentation systems, tech writing theory, and information delivery.

-We consider everyone who cares about communication and documentation and their users to be a member of our community.
+We consider everyone who cares about communication, documentation, and their users to be a member of our community.
 This can be programmers, tech writers, customer support, marketers, and anyone else who wants people to have great experiences with software.